miraclx/stealer_study/README.md

-# stealer study
+# Stealer Study

-After careful analysis of the source, I prepared this mocked client to observe further dynamic behaviour of the server.

-The code suggests the server can, at any random point, request a file from the machine or upload one to it.

-As well as being able to execute arbitrary commands.
-None of which are statically defined in the source code.
+While looking into a compromise, I noticed they left behind a back door, which was just Go code.

+Futher analysis revealed more about it's behaviour, most of which is baked into the code itself:

+1. Steal metamask extension data.
+2. Stealing macOS keychain data and other login data.
+3. Patch chrome settings, arbitrarily giving permissions, to for example, microphone.
+4. Steal chrome cookies.
+5. Determine all installed extensions, and their directory sizes.
+6. Download any file to any location on the compromised machine.
+7. Upload any file in any location from the compromised machine.
+8. Execute arbitrary commands.

+Seeing this, I decided to build a mocked out client that mimics a compromised system, to understand how the orchestration server behaves.

+Especially the dynamic bits of the code, upload, download, and arbitrary execution.

-This client is carefully written to avoid unintentional effects on the host machine.
+This client is carefully written to avoid unintentional effects to the host machine.

-None of what is supposed to happen will, and the server will be replied with simulated responses.
+None of what is supposed to happen will, and every instruction received from the server will be explained in the console.

+The server will then be replied to with simulated responses.
 Enough to trigger the next command.
 But no further.

 ## Usage